SRA-VJTI/Intelligent-Systems/03_AI/02_search.md

 - Space -> constant
 - time -> linear in ideal cases
 But, this algorithm faces the problem of local maxima.
+- Terrain which the algorithm is navigating is determined by the heuristic function(Also by the moveGen function)
 ![](./images/image21.png)

 ### Blocks World Problem